scala-ide/docs/dev/architecture/architecture.rst

 * ``org.scala-ide.scala.compiler``: Wraps the Scala Compiler in a OSGi bundle (needed by the Eclipse runtime).
 * ``org.scala-ide.scala.library``: Wraps the Scala Library in a OSGi bundle (needed by the Eclipse runtime).
 * ``org.scala-ide.sdt.aspects``: Contains the AspectJ classes used to weave into Eclipse and hook in JDT internals.
-* ``org.scala-ide.sdt.core``: Contains the Scala IDE plugin's source code.
+* ``org.scala-ide.sdt.core``: Contains the Scala IDE plug-in's source code.
-* ``org.scala-ide.sdt.core.tests``: Contains the functional tests used to excercise the Scala IDE in headless mode (with no User Interface).
+* ``org.scala-ide.sdt.core.tests``: Contains the functional tests used to exercise the Scala IDE in headless mode (with no User Interface).
 * ``org.scala-ide.sdt.feature``: Packages the ``org.scala-ide.sdt.core`` project binaries into the "Scala IDE for Eclipse" component, which is then made available through the Scala IDE update site.
 * ``org.scala-ide.sdt.source.feature``: Packages both the ``org.scala-ide.sdt.core`` and ``org.scala-ide.sdt.aspects`` project sources into the "Scala IDE for Eclipse Source Feature" component, which is then made available through the Scala IDE update site.
 * ``org.scala-ide.sdt.weaving.feature``: Packages the ``org.scala-ide.sdt.aspects`` project binaries into the "JDT Weaving for Scala" component, which is included within the "Scala IDE for Eclipse" component.
-* ``org.scala-ide.sdt.update-site``: Contains the result of a successull compilation of the Scala IDE project, packaged in the form expected by the Eclipse Update Manager.
+* ``org.scala-ide.sdt.update-site``: Contains the result of a successful compilation of the Scala IDE project, packaged in the form expected by the Eclipse Update Manager.

 Scala IDE & Eclipse JDT
 -----------------------